ManvithLB/Legal-Assistance-HPCC/Searching/Index_Searching/README.md

 2. Clone this repository.
 Type this in your terminal: ```git clone https://github.com/ManvithLB/Legal-Assistance-HPCC.git```
 3. Open ECL watch, and upload the case statement dataset with the text_id, and the extracted keywords dataset on the Landing Zone.
 4. Now create a csv file with the following contents: ```Section 18,Civil Appeal,West Bengal,Central Commission,Article 16  4  and 16  4-A,Section 3 7  ,Schedule B,IPC,Section 34,Arms Act,Domicile```.
 These are also uploaded and sprayed to the cluster under the name ```legal::test_words```.
 These are used as test words.
-5. Now, open the current folder in your ECL IDE or VSCode, and run ```Build_indexes.ecl``` to build the indexes for each record of both the datasets used.
+5. Now, open the current folder in your ECL IDE or VSCode, and run ```lowercase_the_words.ecl``` to first convert all the extracted keywords to Lowercase, and this file is saved as a logical file of the name ```legal::words_lower```.
+6. Next run ```Build_indexes.ecl``` to build the indexes for each record of both the datasets used.
-6. You can run the ```Index_Search.ecl``` an verify if the searching is working correctly.
+7. You can run the ```Index_Search.ecl``` an verify if the searching is working correctly.
-7. Then open ```roxie_search.ecl``` file, and compile the code using ROXIE.
+8. Then open ```roxie_search.ecl``` file, and compile the code using ROXIE.
 In your ECL watch, open the compiled workunit, and publish your query.
 You can name it whatever you like.
-8. Next open your published ROXIE query, enter some test words separated by comma.
+9. Next open your published ROXIE query, enter some test words separated by comma.
 These keywords will be searched, and the relavent case statements are provided as output.